Ernosto0/domainstallion/README.md

 The visual representation of these scores provides users with a comprehensive understanding of each domain's strengths and weaknesses.

-### 🌐 Multi-Provider Domain Checking
+### 🌐 Multi-Provider Checking
-The system checks domain availability across multiple registrars simultaneously, comparing pricing and availability in real-time.
+The system checks availability across multiple registrars simultaneously, comparing pricing and availability in real-time.
 - GoDaddy.com
 - Dynadot.com
 - Namesilo.com